 Exercise science refers to the application of sport and exercise science principles within health and fitness, where the application of science is primarily concerned with the improvement of physical and mental health through exercise.
 This covers both the role that exercise can play in preventing poor health and chronic diseases, such as coronary heart disease and diabetes, and the role of exercise in treating a variety of physiological and psychological disorders.

-Interdisciplinary sport and exercise scientists attempt to align theoretical principles with practical delivery, utilising more than one area of sport and exercise science in an integrated and co-ordinated manner, in an attempt to solve real problems for individuals and groups within the sport and exercise environments.
+Interdisciplinary sport and exercise scientists attempt to align theoretical principles with practical delivery, utilising more than one core sub-discipline of sport and exercise science (biomechanics, physiology, psychology) in an integrated and co-ordinated manner, in an attempt to solve real problems for individuals and groups within the sport and exercise environments.

 This problem-based approach is based upon a realisation that:

 - Performance is based upon a set of functionally inter-linking variables

 - Knowledge of how different variables inter-link is imperative and under-researched (and often in practice relies upon the role of experiential knowledge).

 - Bridge building - the coming together of specialist knowledge from different disciplines